JuanPabloBoero/JBTimer/README.md

 3. Then you can start it like this:

 ```
-//Where 2 is seconds, for closure auto-creation hit enter when suggestion is over it,
+//Where 500 is milliseconds, for closure auto-creation hit enter when suggestion is over it,
 //you have to handle weak or unowned self.
-myTimer.repeateTimer(timeInSecs: 2) { [weak self] () -> Void in
+myTimer.repeateTimer(timeInMilliSecs: 500) { [weak self] () -> Void in

             //Do your stuff inside this closure